 This is the sequence $p(n)$ of integer partitions.
 (See Example~\ref{ex:partitions} for more details.)

-The objective of this paper is to utilize this elementary observation to find results that connect the arithmetical functions of number theory with partition functions.
-We develop a calculus to determine the matrix associated with all functions that can be represented as infinite products or series.
+The objective of this paper is to utilize this elementary observation to find results that connect the arithmetic functions of number theory with partition-theoretic functions.
+We develop a calculus to determine the matrix associated to all functions that can be represented as infinite products or series.
 As a by-product, we recover many classical identities and recurrence relations, and find analogues for other interesting functions, and some natural generalizations.
 See Ono, Schneider and Wagner~\cite{OSW2017, OSW2020} and the references cited therein, and Merca~\cite{Merca2018a, Merca2021a, Merca2022a}, for different, possibly complementary, connections between arithmetic and partition-theoretic functions.

-Before describing our results, as motivation, we prove our assertion that the sequence obtained from \eqref{part-a} and \eqref{part-b} is in fact $p(n)$, the number of ways of writing $n$ as an unordered sum of numbers.
+Before describing our results, as motivation, we prove our assertion that the sequence obtained from \eqref{part-a} and \eqref{part-b} is in fact $p(n)$, the partition function.